Senior Foreign Service: Grade structure

-Only one of these ranks, Career Ambassador, is established by law.
-The Foreign Service Act of 1980 stipulates, "The President may, by and with the advice and consent of the Senate, confer the personal rank of career ambassador upon a career member of the Senior Foreign Service in recognition of especially distinguished service over a sustained period."
-Otherwise, the 1980 Act states the President shall "prescribe salary classes for the Senior Foreign Service and shall prescribe an appropriate title for each class."
+Only one of these ranks, career ambassador, is established by law.
+The Foreign Service Act of 1980 stipulates that "the President may, by and with the advice and consent of the Senate, confer the personal rank of career ambassador upon a career member of the Senior Foreign Service in recognition of especially distinguished service over a sustained period."
+Otherwise, the act states that the president shall "prescribe salary classes for the Senior Foreign Service and shall prescribe an appropriate title for each class."
 President Ronald Reagan established the other three Senior Foreign Service ranks with Executive Order 12293.

 Protocol

-According to McCaffree's Protocol: The Complete Handbook of Diplomatic, Official & Social Usage, Career Ministers of the Senior Foreign Service are to be accorded the honorific "The Honorable".
-Career Ambassadors, as ambassadors, are accorded the honorific "Her/His Excellency".
+According to McCaffree's Protocol: The Complete Handbook of Diplomatic, Official & Social Usage, career ministers of the Senior Foreign Service are to be accorded the honorific "the honorable."
+Career ambassadors, as ambassadors, are accorded the honorific "Her/his excellency".